 For returning to the airport, you can use the same service that brought you, or a Chartres taxi, although the taxi option is more expensive.
 Taxi in Chartres: 02-37-36-00-00.
 From the US: 011-33-2-37-36-00-00.

 It is possible to rent a car at one of the Paris airports and drive to Chartres.
 Hertz has a drop-off location in Chartres.
 You can find out more at www.hertz.fr or by calling 011 33 0825861861 from the US (+33 0825861861 from elsewhere).

 I often use www.mappy.com to get directions, as well as calculate gas and toll prices.

 Chartres is 88 kilometers (55 miles) from Paris.
-It generally takes a bit more than hour in good traffic, but during heavy traffic times it can take much, much longer.
+It generally takes a bit more than an hour and a half in good traffic, but during heavy traffic times, it can take much, much longer.

 The Chartres Tourism Office offers suggestions for getting to Chartres.